 Black Mountains Walks

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Black Mountains Walk Map>>

 |Hay Bluff||1 miles (1.5 km)||This is a popular climb to Hay Bluff hill in the Black Mountains.
 The hill straddles the border of Wales and England.
 Most of the area lies within Powys with the eastern flanks in Herefordshire.
 From the summit there are wonderful views over the Wye Valley and the Welsh Mountains.|

 This walk starts from the Hay Bluff car park located just half a mile north west of the hill.
-However, you could also start the walk from Hay-on-Wye.
+However, you could also start the walk from Hay on Wye.
 Just follow the Offa's Dyke Path south from the town centre for about three miles and you will reach the hill.
 The path passes Cusop and Tack Wood before arriving at the car park and Stone Circle at the foot of the climb.

 The route to the 677 m (2,221 ft) passes Ffynnon y Parc on a good path.
 You can further explore the area as the entire hill is designated as open country so walkers have the freedom to roam at will.
 View Full Details>>

 |Lord Hereford's Knob (Twmpa)||1 miles (2 km)||This is a short climb to Lord Hereford's Knob or Twmpa in the Black Mountains.
 The scenery is stunning with magnificent views over the Brecon Beacons National Park on one side and the Herefordshire countryside on the other.|

 You can park at the Gospel Pass car park about 1 mile to the east of the hill.
 From here you can pick up the footpath to the 690 m (2,260 ft) summit.
 View Full Details>>

 |Mynydd Du Forest||8 miles (13 km)||This large area of woodland in the Black Mountains has miles of forest tracks suitable for walking and mountain biking.
 The waters of the Grwyne Fawr run through the woods so there is the option of a waterside walk to the nearby Grwyne Fawr Reservoir along the river.
-You can start your exercise from the Mynydd Du car park at the northern end of the woods, a few miles west of Llanthony.
+You can start your exercise from the Mynydd Du car park at the northern end of the woods, a few miles west of the splendid Llanthony Priory.
 It's situated in a nice spot at the end of a country lane just next to the river.
 From here you can pick up the forest trails through the western side of the woods before crossing the river at Pont Cadgwan and returning on the eastern side of the river.
 There's lots of attractive trees and plants and some steep climbs with great views of the surrounding hills.
 The riverside sections are lovely too with lots of pretty waterfalls to enjoy.
 View Full Details>>|

 |Skirrid Fawr||9 miles (14.5 km)||Climb this 486m (1594 feet) mountain in the Brecon Beacons on this challenging walk.
 Skirrid Fawr (or Ysgyryd Fawr) forms part of the Black Mountains range.|